drc-cs/SPRING25-GENERATIVE-AI/lectures/L02/slides.md

 Choose an appropriate batch size to balance between computation and communication.
 For example, a larger batch size can reduce the number of communication rounds.

 ### Synchronization
 Use efficient synchronization techniques to minimize communication overhead.
-For example, use asynchronous updates or gradient compression.
+For example, using gradient compression.

 </div>
 <div class="c2" style = "width: 50%">